manig1729/brickbreaker-js/README.md

 I haven't used any form of Data structures except normal JavaScript arrays in the code yet, but do plan on using stacks in a later stage.

 ### Mobile Implementation
-The _Mobile version_ of the game is still in a rudimentary form and can be improved.
+This game can also be played on mobile devices!

 ### Contributing
 Do keep the following things in mind before sending pull requests.